-How we conduct the extraction of lithium and the consequential impacts on the environment will prove to be an important factor for survival in the lithium industry, not just in lithium brine extraction, but also in spodumene mining for lithium.
+How we conduct the extraction of lithium and the consequential impacts on the environment will prove to be an important factor for survival in the lithium industry and lithium market, not just in lithium brine extraction, but also in spodumene mining for lithium.

 New innovations in lithium extraction technology are proving to satisfy both economic and social needs for sustainability in industrial practices, especially with the technological and environmental advancements of Direct Lithium Extraction.

 You can stay looped in to the lithium market and industry by continuing to follow our blogs, or reach out to us and we can continue the conversation.
 Click below to connect with us!

 Environmental Impact of Traditional Lithium Mining vs DLE